 KPI #3: Use $6 million for fish passage improvements.

 Valley Water completed 90% design for the Bolsa Road Fish Passage Project.

 The City of San José has completed a feasibility study related to the removal of the Singleton Road fish passage barrier.
 Valley Water is working on a partnership agreement with City of San José to provide support for City's effort to remove the Singleton Road Bridge and associated channel restoration.

 The Evelyn Bridge Fish Passage within Stevens Creek completed construction on November 21, 2015.

 KPI #4: Conduct study of all major steelhead streams in the county to identify priority locations for installation of large wood debris and gravel as appropriate.

-The water district has completed the Phase 1 report which includes project priority criteria and recommends potential project sites on 8 major Steelhead Trout streams.
-The district will begin the phase 2 study soon, which will examine the remaining streams.
+Valley Water has completed the Phase 1 report which includes project priority criteria and recommends potential project sites on 8 major Steelhead Trout streams.
+Valley Water will begin the phase 2 study soon, which will examine the remaining streams.
 Click here to view the Phase 1 Report.

 KPI #5: Install large woody debris and/or gravel at a minimum of 5 sites (1 per each 5 major watersheds).

 Out of the Phase 1 study recommended priority locations, the Los Gatos Creek location just downstream of Highway 17 has been selected for construction.
 Initially planned for construction in summer 2018, the Stream Maintenance Program (SMP) will not be able to construct this project until summer 2019 due to difficulties in material and right-of-way acquisition.
 This location is outside regulatory floodway and adequate freeboard exists; no significant increases in flood risks due to addition of gravel and large woody debris is anticipated based on the hydraulic analysis conducted.